lukasthoms/git-todo-ios-0615-public/README.md

 ![new github repository](http://flatiron-web-assets.s3.amazonaws.com/curriculum/git-todo/empty-github-repository.png)

-We have an existing repository, so paste the 2 lines in that section in to your terminal within the "git-todo" repository directory.
+We have an existing repository on our computer, so paste the 2 lines in that section in to your terminal within the "git-todo" repository directory.

 The first line that starts off with `git remote add` tells your git